Efficiency of Self-Adjusting Heaps: Analysis of smooth heaps

-Second we bound increases in node ranks.
+The last step is to prove Theorem~\ref{T:slim-node-rank-changes} for smooth heaps.
 The proofs of Lemmas~\ref{L:slim-real-decrease-key-links} and~\ref{L:slim-real-insertion-links} hold without change for smooth heaps.
 Thus the sum of node rank increases caused by insertion and decrease-key links is at most $2\lg\lg n$ per decrease-key plus at most $\lg\lg n + 3$ per delete-min.

-The proof of Lemma~\ref{L:slim-phantom-link-winners} holds for phantom left-side links.
-The symmetric argument applies to phantom right-side links.
+The proof of Lemma~\ref{L:slim-phantom-link-winners} holds for non-central phantom left-side links.
+The symmetric argument applies to non-central phantom right-side links.
 We conclude that the sum of node rank increases caused by such links is at most $2\lg\lg n$ per decrease-key plus at most $6$ per delete-min.

-The proof of Lemma~\ref{L:slim-real-link-winners} holds for real left-side links, with one change: A real left left-side link $vw$ decreases the mass of $w$ to \emph{at most} the size of $v$.
+The proof of Lemma~\ref{L:slim-real-link-winners} holds for real non-central left-side links, with one change: Such a link $vw$ decreases the mass of $w$ to \emph{at most} the size of $v$.
 This does not affect the validity of the proof.
-The symmetric argument applies to real right-side links.
-We conclude that real left-side and right-side links do not increase any node rank, although the associated step-ups might.
+The symmetric argument applies to real non-central right-side links.
+We conclude that real non-central left-side and right-side links do not increase any node rank, although the associated step-ups might.

 The proof of Lemma~\ref{L:slim-anomalous-step-ups} holds for anomalous left-side links, and the symmetric argument applies to anomalous right-side links.
-All anomalous links are non-crossing.
+All anomalous links are non-central.
 We conclude that the sum of the increases in node ranks caused by step-ups during anomalous links is at most $2\lg\lg n$ per decrease-key plus at most $6$ per delete-min.

-The proof of Lemma~\ref{L:slim-heavy-step-ups} holds for real right left-side links lost by heavy nodes, with some small changes.
-Let $vw$ be a real right left-side link lost by a heavy node.
-Let $u$ be the nearest temporary root right of $v$ just after deletion of the old root.
-Node $u$ is $w$ or left of $w$ on the root list just after deletion of the old root.
-The mass of $w$ just before link $vw$ is the mass of $u$ just after deletion of the old root.
-The rest of the argument is the same, except that the sum is over the real right left-side links.
-The symmetric argument applies to real left right-side links lost by heavy nodes.
-We conclude that the sum of the increases in node ranks caused by step-ups before real right non-crossing links lost by heavy nodes is at most $4\lg n$.
+The proof of Lemma~\ref{L:slim-heavy-step-ups} holds for real right non-central links between heavy left roots with trivial changes: There are no node swaps at the start of the delete-min, and the sum performed is just over the relevant left-side links.
+The symmetric argument applies to real left non-central links between heavy right roots.
+We conclude that the sum of the increases in node ranks caused by step-ups before real non-central links between heavy roots is at most $4\lg n$.